 Dr Glasser, an experienced leader and thinker on development issues, was appointed head of the UNISDR in January 2016, succeeding Margareta Wahlström (who was the keynote speaker at ICMIF’s last Biennial Conference in Minneapolis).
 Prior to his appointment, Dr Glasser spent seven years as Secretary General of CARE International, one of the world’s largest non-governmental humanitarian organisations, which is active in over 80 countries.
 He is also a member of the Steering Committee of the Insurance Development Forum (IDF).

-In the second session on Wednesday, Jo Scheuer, Director for Climate Change and Disaster Risk Reduction for the United Nations Development Programme (UNDP) will participate in a session on Serving the insurance needs of a new world of risk.
+In the second session on Wednesday, Jan Kellett, Special Advisor: External Engagement, United Nations Development Programme (UNDP) will participate in a session on Serving the insurance needs of a new world of risk.
 ICMIF’s important collaborations and partnerships with external stakeholders will continue to be explored in this session, as well as specific issues relating to our new world of risk including the protection gap, disaster risk reduction, climate change and microinsurance.

 Focused on addressing climate and disaster risks that threaten development, Jo’s team supports countries in building resilience through risk-informed and zero-carbon approaches to implement the UN’s Sustainable Development Goals (SDGs).
 This includes policy engagement in support of international agreements and processes, as well as programmatic support to UNDP Country Offices to implement the Sendai Framework for Disaster Risk Reduction and the Paris Agreement.

-More than 200 delegates from mutual and cooperative insurers worldwide have already registered for this premier gathering of the mutual and cooperative insurance industry, click here to view the delegate list.
+More than 350 delegates from mutual and cooperative insurers worldwide have registered for this premier gathering of the mutual and cooperative insurance industry, click here to view the delegate list.

 The full agenda and speaker line-up for the ICMIF Biennial Conference are also available online.
 The 2017 Conference theme is Redesigning insurance: far from an abstract proposition, mutual and cooperative insurers understand the need to consider how they can “redesign” what they do, how they do it and the products and services they offer to their members and wider communities.